December 14th 2017 – By: William Larsen – Civilians News – “News For All Views”

 I’m not moving back to Portland, Oregon, and the reason why, is Meth-Amphetamine.

 I used to run a lot in Oregon, it was like my weekly ritual.
 Every Wednesday, when school was out, I’d go outside and run at the local high school.
 I’d get out of the house and I’d run on the track, right off of 82nd Avenue.
-Oddly enough, not far from this exact location, 2 men were brutally stabbed to death, while riding on public transit, only 2 months after I left.
+Oddly enough, not far from this exact location, 2 men were brutally stabbed to death, aboard public transit, 2 months after I left.

 It was just different there.
 As an example of this, the local high school, where I would run, had barbed wire fences surrounding it….. almost like a prison.

 Whenever I ran there, I would think to myself, “I bet at least one kid has seriously gotten hurt, trying to hop this fence.”

 In fact, I’d imagine many children have been hurt on this street.

 But this was my dilemma…… While the local high school had barbed wire fences surrounding it, likely to deter local addicts from stealing track equipment……. it was hard to tell if the school was to blame, or the neighborhood itself…..

 And that was because rather frequently, during my walk to the high school… I’d encounter Methamphetamine needles, littered all over the sidewalk.

-While this might not be the most uncommon occurrence, or the most controversial subject matter, it was still startling to me, for a variety of reasons.
+And although I understand that this might not be the most uncommon occurrence, or the most controversial subject matter, it was still startling to me, for a variety of reasons.
 This stuck with me, even here in NYC, where these types of things also do occur, and where I hope to one day become further involved in national politics.
-In fact, largely due to this experience, I now feel as though… it’s somewhat my obligation to bring up these issues.
+In fact, largely due to this experience, I now feel as though… it’s somewhat my obligation… to bring up these issues.

 However, that’s also where this issue becomes increasingly complicated, “culturally speaking.”

-I don’t want to ramble on, particularly over the grave and fatal consequences of hard drug use, however, a few things did become clear to me, as to why hypodermic needles increasingly littered the street, off of 82nd Avenue.
+I don’t want to ramble on, particularly over the grave and fatal consequences of hard drug use, nevertheless, a few things did become clear to me, because of these hypodermic needles littering 82nd Avenue.

 Most notably, this type of pollution has to end……